alexm610/RPN_Calculator/readme.txt

 		the CPU is to write the data on SW[7:0] into position 0 of the stack, THEN the stack pointer is set to zero.
 And as more numbers are entered, the stack pointer is incremented to the next spot on the stack, SW[7:0] is written to this new position, and that's it.
 		At that point, stack pointer is pointing to the top of the stack.

+AUGUST 21, 2022
+	- Need only one wire out of RAM into the A and B regs, just make sure you put the enable signal high only for one at a time!!